kcl-tscm/LoDiS/README.md

 https://github.com/kcl-tscm/LoDiS.git
 ```

-Open the Makefile and select the correct version of fortran (listed under gfortran/ifort) and its libraries on your local computer by removing the necessary '#' symbols.
+Open the Makefile and select the correct version of Fortran (listed under gfortran/ifort) and its libraries on your local computer by removing the necessary '#' symbols.

 Compile all the .f90 files by running the Makefile:
 ```